tangorcraft/m3editor/README.md

 * References will be scanned after import and `refCnt` will be corrected to match the item count of referenced tag.
   * `refCnt=0` **or** `refIdx=0` means "No reference".
 * `m3tag` tags without `Idx` attribute will be added to the end of tag list.

+# License (GPL 3.0 or later)
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.